 Note: Single-character wildcard queries

 Exception AND NOT repeat*

-See What data storage advantages does Log Analytics provide?
+See What data storage advantages does upgraded Log Analytics provide?

 Dynatrace will read the content of selected logs, determine the structure of the log, and present the results in columns only for logs that contain JSON-format data.
 Each automatically parsed column will represent a JSON field detected in the log entry.

-You can add, hide or remove a custom column to your log display.
+You can add, hide, or remove a custom column in your log display.
 Each column name must be unique.
 Don't use the name of any automatically detected column or repeat a custom column name you already used.

 To indicate the section of a log entry that should be listed in your new column, type in the prefix and suffix, and select the type of value that you want to list in the custom column.